Australian inquiry asks whether mom smothered her 4 children

-CANBERRA, Australia (AP) — An Australian inquiry began investigating on Monday whether a woman convicted over a decade ago of smothering her four children to death might be innocent.
+CANBERRA, Australia (AP) — An Australian inquiry began investigating on Monday whether a woman convicted almost two decades ago of smothering her four children to death might be innocent.

 The inquiry by retired New South Wales state Supreme Court Chief Justice Tom Bathurst is the second judicial investigation into Kathleen Folbigg’s convictions in 2003 and reflects advances in genetic science that add weight to her argument that her children died of natural causes.